-When workmen broke up the concrete pathway at the bottom of Main Street, they uncovered an 18th century pavement that would have been the perfect finishing touch to the island’s new hotel.
+When workmen broke up the concrete pathway at the bottom of Main Street in Jamestown St Helena, they uncovered an 18th century pavement that would have been the perfect finishing touch to the Island’s new hotel.

 Here was a historic feature almost as old as the hotel structure itself: a row of East India Company buildings soon to welcome the kind of high-end tourists who appreciate a bit of heritage.

 Robert Midwinter, overseeing the work for Enterprise St Helena, was very excited.
 “When the contractors were breaking up the concrete, I was actually there,” he says.
 “I ran straight over to Jeremy.”

 That’s Jeremy Harris of the St Helena National Trust.
 He contacted Adam Sizeland at the museum, who raced up with a camera to photograph the discovery.

 “It was beautiful,” says Robert.
 “We got the chief engineer over and got in touch with the chief planning officer.”